Habeel06/face-detector-template/README.md

 >Will add the steps ASAP

 ## 📺 Updates
-> Not completed .Wilol upoload the rest of the files ASAP.
+> Not completed .Will upoload the rest of the files ASAP.